-Button's first precursor to the World Professional Championships was held in December 1965 at the Olympic Auditorium in Lake Placid, New York.
-He called it the World Professional Invitational Figure Skating Championships.
+The first North American precursor to the World Professional Championships was held on December 19, 1964 at the Olympic Auditorium in Lake Placid, New York.
+The World's Professional Invitational Figure Skating Championships, as it was called, was organized by Howard Nicholson.
 All four disciplines including ice dancing were contested at the event.
 Pieter Kollen played double duty, competing for the men's title and finishing second with partner Susan Sebo in the ice dance competition behind Marilyn Meeker and Ron Ludington.
 Canada's Maria and Otto Jelinek made their professional debut in the pairs event and Donald Jackson took home the men's title.
 The event was televised on ABC's Wide World Of The Sports and the total purse of prize money was just over five thousand dollars.

 In the men's competition, 1967 North American Champion Donald Knight of Canada was actually the surprise leader in the compulsory free program but dropped to third overall after 1956 Olympic Silver Medallist Ronnie Robertson, known especially for his spectacular spins, rallied from behind with an artistic program score of 73.80 to earn an overall score of 144.70.
 Robertson earned fifteen thousand dollars for winning the men's event, narrowly defeating second place finisher Donald Jackson by 0.10.
 Another North American Champion, John Misha Petkevich, was fourth with a score of 139.96 and a third American entry, ice show star Atoy Wilson, was sixth with a score of 113.08.